jepperson2/HElib_QRS_DETECTION/README.md

 2. On Windows, have an ssh client or add the **ssh.exe** of `C:\Program Files\Git\usr\bin` to your environment path
 2. Install Virtual Box from [virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)
 3. Install Vagrant from [vagrantup.com/downloads.html](https://www.vagrantup.com/downloads.html)
-4. Open a terminal and enter `git clone https://github.com/qdm12/hbc.git`
+4. Open a terminal and enter `git clone https://github.com/jepperson2/hqrsd.git`
-5. Go to the hbc directory with `cd hbc`
+5. Go to the hqrsd directory with `cd hqrsd`
 6. Enter `vagrant up` to launch the virtual machine which will setup and build everything for you.
 This takes about 30 minutes the first time, depending on your connection speed and CPU.
 This basically launches an Ubuntu-based virtual machine with only what is necessary for this project.
 **WARNING:** If you do not have hardware virtualization, you can still run it but you have to change *trusty64* to *trusty32* and *vb.cpus = 2* to *vb.cpus = 1*.
 7. Once vagrant up has completed, enter `vagrant ssh` to log in the virtual machine.
-8. The working directory *hbc* on your host machine is shared with the virtual machine at `/vagrant`.
+8. The working directory *hqrsd* on your host machine is shared with the virtual machine at `/vagrant`.
 9. In the virtual machine, enter `cd /vagrant`.
 10. What's nice then:
     - You can modify the files on your host machine (like Windows etc.)
     - Changes you make are automatically reflected in the Ubuntu-based virtual machine.
-    - Compile hbc again with `make hbc` in the virtual machine.
+    - Compile hqrsd again with `make hqrsd` in the virtual machine.
-    - Run hbc with ./hbc from the virtual machine or your host machine.
+    - Run hqrsd with ./hqrsd from the virtual machine or your host machine.
-    - **Note:** *You can use `make hbcNrun` to build and automatically run the main.cpp code.
+    - **Note:** *You can use `make hqrsdNrun` to build and automatically run the main.cpp code.
 11. When you are done:
     - Enter `exit` in the virtual machine, bringing you back to your host machine.
     - Enter `vagrant halt` to shutdown the machine.
 Or enter `vagrant destroy` to delete the machine.